nurykim/ChemTrack/README.md

 From this point, every chemical and every checkout log entry is saved to your Google Sheet in real time.

-> **Updating from an earlier version?** If your Google Sheet already has data, the new Apps Script adds three tag columns (Tag1, Tag2, Tag3) after the Frequency column.
-Existing rows will have those cells blank — that's fine, the app handles it gracefully.

 ### Step 4 — Share with your team